OxyContin maker Purdue to plead guilty over opioid practices, deal sparks opposition | Law-Order

 Purdue asked its bankruptcy judge on Wednesday to approve the Justice Department settlement.
 A Purdue affiliate in 2007 agreed to plead guilty to misbranding OxyContin in a deal with prosecutors that resulted in about $600 million of penalties.

-In the years that followed, Sackler family members discussed taking money out of Purdue, concerned about declining opioid sales and litigation that could threaten their wealth, according to court documents filed Wednesday.
+In the years that followed, Sackler family members discussed taking money out of Purdue, concerned about declining opioid sales and litigation that could threaten their wealth, according to settlement papers disclosed Wednesday.
 Between 2008 and 2019, Purdue transferred more than $10 billion, including roughly $4 billion in cash to Sackler-controlled entities, according to filings.
 Family members on Wednesday said the transfers were proper.
 But in settlement papers, prosecutors labeled some of them "fraudulent transfers."

 - READ MORE ON: